LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Still, tell us about that one.

-JSV: Well, it was a group show on the allegory, which you were in, too, and I had this triptych tribute to feminism composed of three separate shaped canvases shaped like gingerbread men (you know, to mean the pieces have palatable ideas that are at the same time fragile, breakable) or jigsaw puzzle pieces (you know, can these statements fit somewhere in our society?).
+JSV: Well, it was a group show on the allegory, of which you were a participant, and I had this triptych tribute to feminism composed of three separate shaped canvases shaped like gingerbread men (you know, to mean that the three pieces have palatable ideas in them that are at the same time fragile, breakable) or jigsaw puzzle pieces (you know, can these statements fit somewhere in our society?).

 Now, the parenthetical title of the panel—as well as the text on the painting’s central heart shape (which reads “Sad/Bad But Not Kapoor”)—wanted to refer to this compound of various sexual fetishes in the figure as standing for both a “sadness” and a “badness” in “our collective” society.